New Project "Modelling Text Editions as Linked Data (edition2LD)"

 Nepal Day 2022 at the Heidelberg University

-The event began with signing of a Memorandum of Understanding between the University of Heidelberg and the Tribhuvan University by Rector Prof. Bernhard Eitel and Rector Prof. Shiva Lal Bhusal.
-This was followed by an introduction of the Nepal delegation as well as welcome addresses by Prof. Rahul Mukherji, Director of SAI, Rector Prof. Bhusal and Prof. Christiane Brosius.
-The first day of this event also included a conversation between Prof. Niels Gutschow and Prof. Axel Michaels titled ‘What have we learnt from Nepal?’
-Both of them first travelled to Nepal in 1962 and 1972 respectively, and headed numerous projects for several years that explored rituals and historical connections.
+The event commenced with the signing of a Memorandum of Understanding between the University of Heidelberg and Tribhuvan University, carried out by Rector Prof. Bernhard Eitel and Rector Prof. Shiva Lal Bhusal.
+Subsequently, there was an introduction of the Nepal delegation and welcome addresses delivered by Prof. Rahul Mukherji, Director of SAI, Rector Prof. Bhusal, and Prof. Christiane Brosius.
+The inaugural day also featured a discussion between Prof. Niels Gutschow and Prof. Axel Michaels titled "What Have We Learned from Nepal?"
+Both individuals had their initial visits to Nepal in 1962 and 1972 respectively, and led numerous projects over several years exploring rituals and historical connections.

-This was followed by lectures of Prof. Sagar Raj Sharma (Kathmandu University) titled ‘Dilemmas of a Nation in Transition’ dealing with the socio-economic and environmental challenges of Nepal, and by Prof. Martin Gaenszle (University of Vienna) titled ‘Ethnic Traditions and Global Archives: Changing Research Conditions in Nepal’.
-Prof. Gaenszle’s lecture highlighted some of the evolving potentials of ethnographic documentation by means of digital archives and reflected on the challenges accompanying them.
+The day continued with lectures by Prof. Sagar Raj Sharma (Kathmandu University) titled "Dilemmas of a Nation in Transition," addressing Nepal's socio-economic and environmental challenges, and by Prof. Martin Gaenszle (University of Vienna) titled "Ethnic Traditions and Global Archives: Changing Research Conditions in Nepal."
+Prof. Gaenszle's lecture emphasized the evolving potential of ethnographic documentation through digital archives and the accompanying challenges.

-On 22nd July, Prof. Brosius moderated a roundtable on future cooperation between Heidelberg Univeristy, Tribhuvan University and Kathmandu University.
+On July 22nd, Prof. Brosius moderated a roundtable discussing future cooperation between Heidelberg University, Tribhuvan University, and Kathmandu University.

 Conference "Studies on Dharma in the Himalayan Region" in Naples